qarnov/Screen-tracker/README.md

-Tracking the desktop applications in real time and time spent on each application.
+Screen tracker is a python script used for tracking the desktop applications in real time and time spent on each application.

 To run this , you must have python and pip manager installed.